stjda/Intake_Form/server/README.md

 docker rm my-express-server

 #### Remove the image
-docker rmi my-express-app
+docker rmi my-express-app // run this on your local machine with the server code docker images  // remove image from both machines docker rmi [IMAGE ID]

 #### Rebuild the image
 docker build -t my-express-app .

-# Push the server image to your dockerhub
+# Tag and Push the server image to your dockerhub
 - docker login
-- docker tag my-express-app gbeals1/api-servers:ExpressApi-v1.1
+docker tag my-express-app gbeals1/api-servers:ExpressApi-v1.5 docker push gbeals1/api-servers:ExpressApi-v1.5
-- docker push gbeals1/api-servers:ExpressApi-v1.1

 #### build the express-server for both arm64 and amd64 - this will replace existing images pushed to dockerhub
-docker buildx build --platform linux/amd64,linux/arm64 -t gbeals1/api-servers:ExpressApi-v1.1 --push .
+docker buildx build --platform linux/amd64,linux/arm64 -t gbeals1/api-servers:ExpressApi-v1.5 --push .

 #### Run the container again with the same settings as before
 docker run -d --name my-express-server \